sagar8080/data-fusion-engineering/README.md

 ## Load and Transform

 Data from all sources is transformed into a cohesive data model using DataProc and PySpark.
-The transformation occurs bi-hourly, dovetailing with the ingest timing to ensure a balance between data freshness and system efficiency.
-During this stage, data is prepared for analysis, conforming to a relational schema that supports complex queries.

 ### Load Functionality: